 |

-problem is most likely due to unavailability of fonts.
-To solve
+likely due to unavailability of fonts.
+To solve this problem

-this problem specify a remote font server.
-Your remote host can be
+specify a remote font server.
+Your remote host can be specified as

-specified as a font server.
-Ensure font server is running on the
+a font server.
+Ensure font server is running on the remote host or

-remote host or ask the remote system administrator to start one.
+ask the remote system administrator to start one.
+The font server

-The font server process is typically called xfs.
-Once the
+process is typically called xfs.
+Once the font server is

 X-Server to detect a font server or add one manually.
 To detect